-- (a) All ALPR data downloaded to the mobile workstation and in storage shall be accessible only through a login/password-protected system capable of documenting all access of information by name, date and time. - (b) Members approved to access ALPR data under these guidelines are permitted to access the data for legitimate law enforcement purposes only, such as when the data relate to a specific criminal investigation or department-related civil or administrative action. - (c) ALPR system audits should be conducted on a regular basis. - 1.
-This shall include audits of requests made by individual law enforcement agencies and those made by individual law enforcement officers.
+- (a) All ALPR data downloaded to the mobile workstation and in storage shall be accessible only through a login/password-protected system capable of documenting all access of information by name, date, and time. - (b) Members approved to access ALPR data under these guidelines are permitted to access the data for legitimate law enforcement purposes only, such as when the data relate to a specific criminal investigation or department-related civil or administrative action. - (c) ALPR system audits should be conducted on a regular basis. - This shall include audits of requests made by individual law enforcement agencies, individual law enforcement officers, or a vendor contracted by the Department. - (d) The Administration Sergeant shall coordinate with the Records Manager and the appropriate member designated to oversee the security of protected information to establish procedures for handling data breaches in ALPR systems managed by the